 The volcano, along with its surrounding lava field, is encompassed within the boundaries of Khorgo-Terkhiin Tsagaan Nuur National Park.
 This protected area was established in 1997 to preserve the remarkable mountain landscapes and safeguard endangered species of flora and fauna.

-Khorgo volcano is located 180 km to the west from Tsetserleg town, the capital of Arkhangai province.
+Khorgo volcano is located 180 km to the west of Tsetserleg town, the capital of Arkhangai province.
 Its wild and attractive scenery draws the mass attention of locals and tourists.
 Tourist Ger camps are available between early June and late September.
-If you are keen to experience authenticity above comfort, homestay with a nomadic family might be an option for you.
+Alternatively, a homestay with a nomadic family might be an option for you.

-Over there you can go hiking or trekking while enjoying the fresh air and amazing scenery.
-You can visit breathtaking Terkhiin Tsagaan Nuur which is nearby for a full experience.
-You can also go and explore mysterious and unique caves.
-It is advised to wear comfortable shoes and bring a windbreaker or a coat with you as the temperature can drop quite suddenly.
+Hiking and horse riding could be the best way to explore the volcanic field.
+You may also visit mysterious and unique caves nearby the Lake Terkhiin Tsagaan.
+Experts advise visitors to wear comfortable shoes and bring a windbreaker or a coat with you as the temperature can drop quite suddenly.
 If you have decided to visit grab your camera and get ready to capture the beauty of nature and its inhabitants!

 Visiting Khorgo Volcano provides an opportunity to witness the remnants of this ancient geological wonder while exploring the natural beauty of the national park.
 The combination of the volcano, the scenic Terkhiin Tsagaan Lake, and the diverse plant and animal life make it a fascinating destination for nature enthusiasts and adventure seekers alike.